wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 == Changelog ==

+= 3.3 =
+* Option to show/hide share buttons for (all) posts/pages
+* Option to hide share buttons for specific categories
+* Option to select which title gets used when sharing (title of post or title of current web page)

 = 3.2 =
 * It is now possible to hide buttons for specific post using shortcode [hupso_hide]